 Our annual showcase this year shines the spotlight on 12 individuals nominated by their respective companies’ representatives in the Institute’s Commerce Executive Network.
 These rising stars are making names for themselves by doing the exemplary work their brands need to drive success.

-Grown up in Reno, Nevada, Bronica Banks knew she wanted diversity from her college experience, so she chose to go across the country to Clark Atlanta University in Georgia.
+Growing up in Reno, Nevada, Bronica Banks knew she wanted diversity from her college experience, so she chose to go across the country to Clark Atlanta University in Georgia.

 Jessica Jaeger had business acumen from a very early age, having used all of her chore money to buy office supplies and then work role playing with her sister.

 Colleen Kerins was an avid sports fan growing up in Western Pennsylvania.
-She chose to attend the University of Florida not only for its business school but also because of its strong football tradition.

 Olivia Zabrodsky has always had a passion for the art of storytelling and the way it can influence and inspire people.
 She studied marketing and theatre at Case Western Reserve University.

 After completing St. Joseph’s University’s food marketing cooperative program, Michael Fulton found his passion: working in the CPG industry with an eye on healthcare.

 Since her college days at Michigan State, Rielly Whims has been fascinated by the grocery shopping experience.

 Following internships at NBC News and “The Late Show with David Letterman,” Kelly Taylor planned for a career in broadcast journalism or television production.